Biden: Putin's suspension of US arms treaty 'big mistake'

 A day earlier at the foot of Warsaw's Royal Castle to mark the somber milestone of the year-old Russian invasion, Biden warned that Russian aggression, if unchecked, wouldn't stop at Ukraine's borders.
 "Appetites of the autocrat cannot be appeased," he said.
 "They must be opposed."

-Hungarian Prime Minister Viktor Orban, the right-wing populist leader who argued last week that the European Union is partly to blame for prolonging Russia’s war in Ukraine, has balked at sanctions on Moscow and arming Kyiv.
-Orban was skipping the meeting with Biden, and President Katalin Novák was attending in his stead.
+Hungarian Prime Minister Viktor Orban, the right-wing populist leader who argued last week that the European Union is partly to blame for prolonging Russia's war in Ukraine, has balked at sanctions on Moscow and arming Kyiv.
+Orban skipped the meeting with Biden, and President Katalin Novák attended in his stead.

 Still, Klaus Iohannis, the president of Romania, insisted that "The B9 is stronger than ever."

-NATO Secretary General Jens Stoltenberg, who was attending the meeting, said, “We don’t know when the war will end, but when it does, we need to ensure that history does not repeat itself."
+NATO Secretary General Jens Stoltenberg, who attended the meeting, said, "We don't know when the war will end, but when it does, we need to ensure that history does not repeat itself."

 Pointing to past Russian actions in Georgia and Ukraine, he added, "We cannot allow Russia to continue to chip away at European security.
 We must break the cycle of Russian aggression."